zipscene/rediz-lock/README.md

 ### Lock Wrapping

 This example shows you the `readLockWrap` and `writeLockWrap` functions.
-This allows you to run a function on key(s) and it releases them once the function is complete.
+This allows you to run a function on key and it releases them once the function is complete.
 It will return value from the function.
 Even if the function given returns or throws an error, the keys will be unlocked **before** returning.

 ```js
 let Locker = require('rediz-locker');